kevinniland/Research-and-presentation-on-Michael-Rabin-and-Dana-Scott/README.md

-# Research Methods in Computing and IT Presentation
+# Research and presentation on Michael Rabin and Dana Scott

 ## Michael O. Rabin & Dana S. Scott
 _For their joint paper Finite Automata and Their Decision Problem_